SOGROYA Solution for injection Ref.[27982] Active ingredients: Somapacitan

 Somapacitan has pharmacokinetic properties compatible with once weekly administration.
 The reversible binding to endogenous albumin delays elimination of somapacitan and thereby prolongs the in vivo half-life and duration of action.

-The pharmacokinetics of somapacitan following subcutaneous administration have been investigated at dose levels from 0.01 to 0.32 mg/kg in healthy adults, and in doses up to 0.12 mg/kg in adults with GHD.
+The pharmacokinetics of somapacitan following subcutaneous administration have been investigated at dose levels from 0.02 to 0.16 mg/kg/week in paediatric population (2.5 to 14 years), at dose levels from 0.01 to 0.32 mg/kg in healthy adults, and in doses up to 0.12 mg/kg in patients with adult GHD.

-Overall, somapacitan displays non-linear pharmacokinetics, but in the clinically relevant dose range of somapacitan in adults with GHD, somapacitan pharmacokinetics are approximately linear.
+Overall, somapacitan displays non-linear pharmacokinetics across the investigated dose range.
+However, in the clinically relevant dose range of somapacitan in adult GHD, somapacitan pharmacokinetics are approximately linear.

 Absorption

-In adult patients with GHD median tmax ranged from 4 to 24 hours at doses from 0.02 mg/kg/week to 0.12 mg/kg/week.
+In adult and paediatric patients with GHD median tmax ranged from 4 to 25.5 hours at doses from 0.02 mg/kg/week to 0.16 mg/kg/week.

 Steady state exposure was achieved following 1-2 weekly administration.